Children's groups

 Express tour

-A quick but intense dive into the history of the Citadelle, covering the essential stages from its construction to its inclusion on the UNESCO World Heritage List.
+A quick but intense dive into the history of the Citadel, covering the key stages from its construction to its inscription on the UNESCO World Heritage List.

 Duration: 30 minutes